North Macedonia Prime Minister Zoran Zaev resigns | DW | 31.10.2021

 Zoran Zaev, the prime minister of North Macedonia, announced his resignation on Sunday night.

-His exit from office comes after his party, the Social Democrats, suffered losses in local elections.
+His exit from office comes after his party, the Social Democratic Union, suffered losses in local elections.

-Zaev said at a press conference, "I take responsibility for these developments.
+Zaev said at a press conference at party headquarters, "I take responsibility for these developments.
 I resign from the post of prime minister and party president."

+"I have brought freedom and democracy, and democracy means taking responsibility," he added.

+Zaev is considered a Western-leaning reformer.
+He said he supports a new leader from his own party taking the helm of government rather than early national elections.

 The electoral defeat could also disrupt the ruling coalition government.
 Zaev's party has a narrow majority of 62 of 120 seats with junior coalition partners from the country's Albanian minority.